bigmetalhead12/MMJackieModRedux/README.md

 This mod replaces Link with my custom model of Jackie Quilt, a character from Eternal Return.

+Made with the MM build of the Fast64 Blender plugin, this Jackie model replaces only the player model of Link's human form.
+The model was designed to be (somewhat) accurate to the OoT/MM model aesthetic.
+The model also uses the Adult Link skeleton, with none of the animations altered.

-This mod also features an alternative, selectable ponytail hair, which is designed with Verlet Integration.
+This mod features real-time physics in the alternative, selectable ponytail hairstyle.
+The ponytail moves purely based on Jackie's movement; no animation is involved in its behavior.
+The ponytail was designed with Verlet Integration.

 ## Current Features
 * Complete model replacement